Intro

 Ex

-Kin provides various String manipulation methods, all are provided under KIN_AMAGAMBO
+Kin provides various String manipulation methods, all are provided under KIN_AMAGAMBOin-built utility.

 String concationation